 The best Healthy Eggplant Parmesan that has a crunchy coating, plenty of melted cheese, and a rich tomato sauce without all the calories and fat of the traditional fried version.

-This Healthy Eggplant Parmesan is part of our monthly rotation as a plant based version of our beloved healthy chicken parm or spaghetti squash chicken parm.
+This Lightened Up Eggplant Parm is part of our monthly rotation as a plant based version of our beloved healthy chicken parm or spaghetti squash chicken parm.
 It has tons of flavor, is easy to make, and freezes well for a make ahead meal.

 It all starts with the eggplant.
 You want to make sure to choose a flavorful, fresh eggplant so look for one that has shiny and smooth skin that is vibrant purple.
 If it has wrinkled skin or a dull color, it is probably old.
-The flesh should feel slighty firm to the touch.
-Finally the stem shouldn't show any signs of mushiness or mold.
+The flesh should feel slightly firm to the touch.
+Finally, the stem shouldn't show any signs of mushiness or mold.

 Once you have an eggplant, the next step is roasting it.
 Using a healthy baked eggplant instead of a fried version is the main way to make this dish healthier.
 Plus it ensures the eggplant has great texture since fried eggplant can get really mushy.
 Roasting it also can help remove some of the natural bitterness.
 If you have time, I recommend salting the eggplant for 20 minutes before roasting and removing all or most of the skin.
 Both of these steps will severely cut down on any bitterness naturally found in the eggplant.